How to Write a Book Title People Will Love

 It may be tough to make your final selection, but – by going through this process – the title you finally choose to use for your book will have a much better chance of making it to the bestsellers list.

-The title of the book must perfectly sum up your creation.
+The title of the book just perfectly sums up your creation.

 Did this post help you learn how to write a book title?